 There are plenty of other contributing factors that greatly influence price, such as country of origin, so we will be breaking down the basics below.

 When budgeting for a quartz countertop, you can expect to spend anywhere between $45 and $75 per square foot for installed material.
-Note that countertop edges and cutouts can also have an impact on that price, our easy to use Estimate Tool will help create the quote for your project.
+Note that countertop edges and cutouts can also have an impact on that price.
+Our easy to use countertop estimator will help create the quote for your project.
 With many brands available through fabricators today, you will most often encounter Caesarstone, Silestone, and Cambria, all of which will have material available at the cost mentioned above.

 The quartz slabs available in the $45 to $55 range are typically plain in color, and offer little to no speckling or veining.
 The $55 to $65 range stone will provide some more color options, and the slabs may have consistent speckles throughout.
 Or, this price point may offer color options such as red and blue.
 Quartz with veining similar to that of Carrara and Calacatta marble will often be in the $75 or higher price point range, and is a great alternative to the softer, natural stone.

 Quality of Quartz vs. Price